-subsref — Dispatch object indexing requests to a class-specific Class.subsref implementation.
+subsref — Dispatch overloaded object indexing operations to class-specific Class.subsref implementations.

 How subsref works